 19. Watkinsville -Shortly after the Civil War, Lee Watkins sold 35 acres of land to Black people.
 The land was three miles west of Stamping Ground on Woodlake Pike near the Franklin County line.
 The Black people named the village Watkinsville.
 About 1878 Rev. Isaac Coleman, a native of the village, and Rev. Robert Martin of First Baptist Church of Frankfort organized the Watkinsville Baptist Church. --Josephine Bell

 20. White Sulphur [White Sulfa] - Located on Work Road near Old Frankfort Pike, the village was home to Zebulah Baptist Church, which was organized in January 1871.
 The village had its own school and cemetery as well as the church.
 Although the village no longer exists, the old cemetery remains.
 Some of the families buried in the old cemetery are Joe Coleman; William Wallace Relford; Will, Fannie and Clara Bell; H. Frances McIntyre; Taylor Madison, Sr.; Taylor Madison, Jr.; J. and Emma Barnes; Catherine and Jackson Bonds; and Georgia and John Rogers.

 21. Zion Hill - See NKAA Entry.

 To find additional information about the people, schools, churches, and other activities in the communities listed above, search Kentucky newspapers in the following databases and locations:

 3. Newspapers.com ($)

-5. For a few of the communities, there will be founding and ending dates, post office locations, and other information in the title Kentucky Place Names by Robert M. Rennick.
+5. For a few of the communities, there will be founding and ending dates, post office locations, and other information in Kentucky Place Names, by Robert M. Rennick.

-Alternate name spellings for some of the communities are in backets (above).
+Alternate name spellings for some of the communities are in backets in the communities listed above.
 Try all spelling options when searching within newspapers and other sources.